Madhusudhanrk/Dice_game/README.md

 Roll Dice Game
-Dice game it is a Web Application can be easily play
+Dice game it is a Web Application Game can be easily play Technologies Used
+1.HTML
+2.CSS
+3.JavaScript
+Purpose of the Project
+    This project is mainly done to learn javascript this project is purely working with the javascript as frontend scripting language all functions are done using javascript and all design part is based on HTML and CSS